 - One step at a time.
 Once you analyze your personal debt, you should ask yourself how you can pay down your debts and how you incur debt.
 Acknowledge which of your spending are needs and which are merely wants, which can be postponed.

 - Create a budget.
 This is easier said than done, like losing weight and exercising.

 - Creative sources of cash flow.
 In light of the pandemic and the “new normal”, are there areas or ways in which you can increase and/or substitute sources of cash flow and/or income, in addition to your present circumstances.
 Do you spend your time like you use your credit cards or like you use your cash?
-Please remember that one’s lifeTIME is one resource which never grows as it is continuously being reduced.
+Please remember that one’s lifeTIME is one resource that never grows as it is continuously being reduced.
 Choose to spend your money as you would your cash.

-- If you are at a point where your stress seems unbearable and/or you are overwhelmed and feeling out of control, then the filing of a Bankruptcy is sometimes the only way to alleviate the stress and financial burden.
-It is a lawful method to assist eligible persons under the law, and should be considered seriously as it can help you to hold onto your home, retirement accounts, and other valuable properties and assets, in addition to stopping the endless calls from creditors and/or debt collectors.
+- If you are at a point where your stress seems unbearable and/or you are overwhelmed and feeling out of control, then the filing of Bankruptcy is sometimes the only way to alleviate the stress and financial burden.
+It is a lawful method to assist eligible persons under the law and should be considered seriously as it can help you to hold onto your home, retirement accounts, and other valuable properties and assets, in addition to stopping the endless calls from creditors and/or debt collectors.